seanblonien/deep-enum-core/README.md

 }
 ```

-However, since this is not the case, we have to use standard TypeScript object interfaces to define a deep enum like this one:
+However, since this is not the case, we have to use standard TypeScript object interfaces to define a deep-enum like this one:

 ```ts
 const Animal = {